markclements/website/Origins.md

 [![Redi's Experiment](./img/abiogenesis.jpg)](http://biology.clc.uc.edu/courses/bio114/SpontGen%20Intro.htm)

 *Figure: Redi's experimental design.
-Click the image to read more*
+Click the image to learn more*

 Maggots appeared only in the flasks open to the air.
 Redi concluded that organisms as complex as insects could arise only from other insects.